 This can be either a felony or a misdemeanor.
 There is also a mandatory minimum of 18 months to serve if it’s charged as a misdemeanor.
 This cannot be suspended.
 This section applies whether the firearm is loaded or unloaded.

-What is the Punishment for Possession of a Sawed Off Shotgun or Machine Gun in Massachusetts?
+What are the Penalties for Possession of a Sawed Off Shotgun or Machine Gun in Massachusetts?

 Possession of an illegal firearm (machine gun or sawed off shotgun) can be punished up to life in prison, with a mandatory minimum of 18 months to serve.